Skip to content

 Direct vent or vented propane heaters use an exhaust pipe or vent to expel the fumes produced by the propane combustion safely to the outside.
 They are economical, but require a duct to the outside.

 Vent-free or ventless propane heaters, which include infrared and blue flame heaters, produce a limited amount of exhaust.
 They are cheaper to install since they don’t require ductwork, and are more flexible.
-However, they cannot be used in certain parts of the house, such as bedrooms, and some jurisdictions like California don’t allow them at all.
+However, they cannot be used in certain parts of the house, such as bedrooms.

 How to Choose a Propane Garage Heater